blockcoders/nestjs-ethers/README.md

 }
 ```

-## Custom StaticJsonRpcProvider
+## Custom JsonRpcProvider

-if you are familiar with [StaticJsonRpcProvider](https://docs.ethers.io/v5/api/providers/jsonrpc-provider/#StaticJsonRpcProvider), you are ready to go.
+if you are familiar with [JsonRpcProvider](https://docs.ethers.org/v6/api/providers/jsonrpc/), you are ready to go.
 The custom provider is very helpful when you want to use a RPC that is not defined in [ethers](https://github.com/ethers-io/ethers.js/).
 This is the case for Binance Smart Chain public [RPCs](https://docs.binance.org/smart-chain/developer/rpc.html).

 ```ts
 import {